Skip to main content

 1. Log in to MCPBundles Dashboard

-2. Click on the bundle you want to use
+2. Open the MCP server you want to connect

 3. Add MCP Server